Why Most High-Ticket Sellers Lose Money in DMs

 A high-ticket DM is not a pitch.
 It is not a customer service ticket.
 It is a triage interview followed by a trust build followed by a soft close.

 I built the FueGenix DM system for $50,000 hair transplant treatments.
 The conversation in our homepage hero is real.
-A prospect said "out of budget" and the AI took them to a $40,000 customer.
-No human in the loop until payment.
+A prospect said "out of budget" and the AI qualified them, handled the objection, and booked them as a $40,000 customer.
+No human in the loop until the consultation.

-That AI is white-labeled now.
+That AI is white-labeled now, and it powers high-ticket AI sales in DMs for coaches, clinics, and agencies.
 This is the methodology underneath it.

 The same AI delivering this read is one click away.
 Ask it anything.
 Push back.
 See if you can break it.